Nov 24, 2009

 Mayors of the Monterey County cities of Marina, Monterey, Pacific Grove, and Salinas signed the U.S. Conference of Mayors Climate Protection Agreement.
 Their cities, along with other Monterey County cities, are taking new steps to have a positive impact on climate change and other ecological concerns.
 One of these steps is increasing their support for bicycling.

 Here’s an example.
-Finding a convenient parking place can be a big deal when you are driving a car, and municipal leaders know the same is true when you are riding a bicycle!
+Finding a convenient parking place can be a big deal when you are driving a car, and municipal leaders know the same can be true when you are riding a bicycle.

 Something as “ordinary” (not ordinary everywhere) as making plenty of bicycle parking places (i.e., bike racks or corrals) available helps to promote bicycling.
 And making it quick and easy for cyclists to lock up their bikes not only means more people will cycle, it also means those cyclists will make more stops at local businesses and other attractions.